-The Star Register offers a $34 bundle.
+Another company, the Star Register, offers a $34 bundle.
 It includes a certificate and map of the sky in addition to other educational materials about space.
-Other services, like Cosmonova, offer $24 packages to name a single star.
+Still, other services, like Cosmonova, offer $24 packages to name a single star.

 Decide how much personalization you’d like and the size of your registry.
 Reputable services will keep your star on record indefinitely.